 Temporary partial per cent

-- has not returned to employment and fails to co-operate in or be available for health care measures and all aspects of the work reintegration process
+- has not returned to employment and fails to co-operate in or be available for health care measures and all aspects of the RTW process

 - has optional insurance at a specified rate and is unable to resume full pre-injury duties

-- returns to modified work with the accident employer at full pay and the employer specifically requests reimbursement for the worker's loss of productivity (on a percentage basis), or
+- returns to modified work with the injury employer at full pay and the employer specifically requests reimbursement for the worker's loss of productivity (on a percentage basis), or

 - experiences the same wage loss each week while on modified work.